We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 They are completely different.
 Resetting all settings removes all settings, including network settings and the other settings for Apps, email, etc. It deletes all content and settings on your device and restores it to its original state when it is new.

 However, resetting network settings only removes the login details for all your stored Wi-Fi connections.
-It would help if you used reset all settings when you want to get your device ready for a new owner.
+It would help if you reset all settings when you want to get your device ready for a new owner.

 The Bottom Line